CHI-CityTech/QuantumMusic/InitialProposal.md

 ### **1.2 Context of Quantum Computing in this Research**

-Quantum computing provides a foundational framework for analyzing and synthesizing the complex structures of music in this proposed project.
-By leveraging principles like superposition, entanglement, and probabilistic sampling, quantum systems offer a novel approach to processing high-dimensional musical data, enabling an efficient technique to explore the patterns and their multi-dimensional relationships across diverse stylees and traditions.
+We propose to use Quantum computing to provide a foundational framework for analyzing and then synthesizing the complex structures of music.
+By leveraging principles like superposition, entanglement, and probabilistic sampling, quantum systems offer an alternative approach to processing high-dimensional musical data, enabling an efficient technique to explore the patterns and their multi-dimensional relationships across diverse stylees and traditions.

 #### **1.2.1 Superposition: Exploring Complex Possibilities**
 Superposition allows quantum bits (qubits) to exist in multiple states simultaneously, making it possible to analyze large datasets and even larger sets of combinatorial possibilities to uncover meaningful relationships within musical structures.
 This capability supports: